anurag-b-cumu/product-return/README.md

   - Simple and interpretable.
   - Efficient for smaller datasets.
 - **Usage**:
-  - **How it is used**: The Linear Regression model is trained using the same features as the Random Forest model: `Product Name`, `Product Price`, `Purchased Item Count`, and `Refund on Return`.
+  - **How it is used**: The Linear Regression model is trained using the same features as the Random Forest model: `Product Name`, `Product Price`, `Purchased Item Count`, `Return Item Count` and `Refund on Return`.
 It outputs a continuous probability score between 0 and 1, representing the likelihood of a return.
   - **Training Process**: The dataset is scaled using `StandardScaler` to normalize feature values.
 The model minimizes the difference between predicted and actual values for the `Returned` column using regression techniques.
 Predictions are clamped between 0 and 1 to ensure valid probability values.
   - **Prediction Parameters**:
     - Product Name (encoded and scaled)
     - Scaled Product Price
     - Scaled Purchased Item Count
+    - Scaled Return Item Count
     - Scaled Refund on Return
   - **Input Required**: A valid product name from the dataset.
 The model transforms the input data into scaled features and predicts the return probability based on learned patterns.